Seniors lead No. 5 Louisville in 70-53 win over Va. Tech - WHIZ News

-On senior day, the Cardinals (27-3, 16-2 Atlantic Coast Conference) got big contributions from their seniors, who set a school record with their 124th victory over their four-year career.
-Jones made 8-of-17 shots, and Kylee Shook added 15 points and 12 rebounds in the win.
+Louisville (27-3, 16-2 Atlantic Coast Conference) got big contributions from its seniors, who set a school record with their 124th victory over their four-year career.
+Jones made 8-of-17 shots, and Kylee Shook added 15 points and 12 rebounds to help Louisville earn its fifth straight victory.

+Walz credited his seniors for a season that ended with the team finishing atop the ACC standings for the third straight year and their first outright conference title since 2001.

+“I don’t think anybody expected Jaz to play at the level she’s playing as a senior,” Walz said of Jones, who entered Sunday as the fourth best shooter in the league at 55.1%.
+“Bianca (Dunham), Yacine (Diop), Kylee, and that’s what’s really separated us and allowed us to have the year we’ve had is because those returning kids all got better.
+It’s something you hope for, but it doesn’t always happen.”

 The Hokies (21-8, 11-7) didn’t score for the first 5:40 and were down 14-3 with less than 90 seconds remaining in the opening quarter.